5 Ways that Alternative Lenders Use Your Business Bank Statements to Come After You.

 Why do alternative lenders ask you for your bank statements?
 Because most alternative lenders just do not get it.
 Literally.

-The truth is that in no way can using the number of deposits, average daily revenue, or even the number of negative days identified in bank statements predict in an accurate fashion whether or not someone will default.
-In fact, using bank statements to gauge funding is a terrible way to analyze risk.
-However, we should be honest.
+However, the reality is that relying on the number of deposits, average daily revenue, or even the number of negative days found in bank statements cannot accurately predict default risk.
+In fact, using bank statements for assessing funding risk is a poor strategy.
+We should be honest about this.

-The majority of those who control alternative lending transactions are not finance gurus.
-And they know it.
-Because no person, not even those who go to the tables in Vegas will play a game they think is calculated if the probability for success is below 50%.
+Most individuals managing alternative lending transactions are not financial experts, and they are aware of it.
+No one, not even those who gamble in Vegas, would engage in a game they believe is calculated if the success probability is below 50%.

-Banks relish in the nearly 100% payback possibility of SBA and business loans because they understand underwriting and most precise ways to gauge risk, such as by using metrics such as annual profit on taxes and debt service coverage ratio (DSCR).
+Banks appreciate the almost 100% repayment likelihood of SBA and business loans because they understand underwriting and use precise methods to assess risk, such as metrics like annual profit on taxes and the debt service coverage ratio (DSCR).

-Most funders such as MCA shops have no idea what DSCR is and how to calculate minimal metrics which would protect small business owners and their own money.
+Most funders, like MCA shops, are unfamiliar with DSCR and how to calculate essential metrics that would safeguard small business owners and their own investments.

 Bank statements are packed with information which alternative lenders will use once their client's default.